St. Damian Parish – Oak Forest, IL

 The Divine Child Jesus

 I come from a very deeply Catholic family in Colombia.
-My uncle, Bishop Marulanda, played an important and decisive pastoral role in my country, as well as in my very spiritual life and human formation.
+Along with my parents, my uncle Bishop Fabian Marulanda, has played an important role in my spiritual development and human formation.
+I attended Catholic schools, were I was always involved in pastoral and vocational groups.

-I arrived in Chicago in 2013 through Casa Jesus, a program for Latino vocations of the Archdioceses of Chicago.
-After an intense year of discernment and learning of English, I felt reaffirmed to serve God through my life and my vocation.
-In 2014, I was accepted in Mundelein Seminary, where I took my pre-Theology studies for 2 years.
-Nowadays, I’m attending Theology classes and I keep on learning English as a second language.
+I arrived in Chicago in 2013.
+I was recommended to study for this Archdiocese.
+After one year of discernment and learning English as a second language, I felt reaffirmed to serve God through my life and my vocation in this part of the world.
+Then, I came to Mundelein Seminary, where I took two years of Philosophy and after that I moved to Theology; also I keep on learning English as a second language.

-Work for those in need.
-Help those who feel abandoned to find and recognize God in the most simple things of life.
+I want to work for those in need and help those who feel abandoned to find and recognize God in the most simple things of life.

 |What has been your favorite/most memorable story of your time at Mundelein thus far?||

-Once, I approached him and told him how much I really admired him for his videos, homilies and leadership within the Catholic Church.
-He replied –Well Martin, I also like the way you play timpani during some special masses here at Mundelein– so, I felt very happy for that compliment coming from him.
+Bishop Barron was Rector during my first year of studies at Mundelein Seminary.
+Once, I approached him and told him how much I really admired him for his work on evangelization through media and leadership within the Catholic Church.
+He replied –Well Martin, I also enjoy the way you play timpani during some special masses here at Mundelein– and, I felt very glad for that compliment coming from him.

-Currently, I am the Director of the Spanish Choir at Mundelein Seminary and member of the Hispanic Ministry’s main committee.
+I lead the Spanish Choir at Mundelein Seminary